-The Institutional Animal Care and Use Committee (IACUC) oversees the university's animal program, facilities, and procedures.
-University faculty, staff and students using animals in research, teaching, and/or display must have IACUC approval to do so.
-Members of the IACUC at CSU are appointed by the university president and include scientists, nonscientists, and unaffiliated residents of the community.
-IACUC reviews research and other activities involving animals to ensure that they are justified by their benefits and minimize any animal pain or suffering.
-Forms and other information are available in the Department of Biological Sciences, located in the Williams Science Center.
+The Institutional Care and Use Committee (IACUC).
+This committee oversees the University's animal programs, facilities and procedures.
+University faculty, staff and students using animals in research, teaching and/or display must have IACUC approval to do so.
+Members of the IACUC are appointed by the president and assure that animal use is justified by benefits and minimize animal pain or suffering.
+For more information about IACUC, please contact Dr. Mark Erhart at MA-Erhart@csu.edu or call (773)995-2432.